Elango-Sagravia/presidential/outstatic/content/blogs/harris-surges-in-key-states.md

 The Supreme Council of Antiquities, which led the excavation in Damietta governorate, is now working on restoring and classifying these items.
 Some of the artifacts may eventually be displayed in museums.

 The Ptolemaic dynasty, Egypt’s last before Roman rule, began in 305 B.C. and ended with Cleopatra.
-Egypt's first exhibition of Ptolemaic artifacts took place in Cairo in 2018, showcasing around 300 pieces.
+Egypt's first exhibition of Ptolemaic artifacts, which showcased around 300 pieces, took place in Cairo in 2018.

 ### Starbucks Appoints Chipotle CEO Brian Niccol Amid Sales Struggles